 The tub and shower walls in the bathroom should be cleaned with a mild soap and water solution, or (to obtain maximum luster) use a good quality wax cleaner.
 Do not use an abrasive cleaner on the shower walls and tub.
-If the shower has a plexiglass door, it is extremely important that abrasives not be used.
-Solvents and aromatic spirits that contain a petroleum base or additive should also not be used.
-These products can cause a reaction with the glass that results in visible deterioration marks.
-Use only a mild detergent and water solution with a soft cloth to clean Plexiglass surfaces.
+If the shower has a glass door, it is extremely important that abrasives not be used.
+Use only a good quality glass cleaner or mild detergent and water solution with a soft cloth to clean glass surfaces.